BlackPeter13/LightningTipBot/README.md

 ### Configuration

-You need to edit `config.yaml` before starting the bot.
+You need to edit `config.yaml` before you can start the bot.

 #### Create a Telegram bot